mmbros/quote/README.md

 The stock/fund securities are identified by their International Securities Identification Number (ISIN).
-Cryptocurrency are identified by their currency code.
+Cryptocurrencies are identified by their currency code.

 Each quote request is retrieved concurrently from all the sources available for that stock/fund.
 For each isin, the first success request is returned,